SMTP Monitoring: How to Monitor Delivery Errors with Email Monitoring Tools

 Now let’s dive deeper into SMTP failures by taking a look at three common delivery error messages and what they are telling you about a failed SMTP transmission.

-3 Delivery Error Messages and What They Mean:
+3 Email Delivery Error Messages and What They Mean:

-When it comes to SMTP monitoring and delivery errors, it can be hard to identify the meaning of each delivery error.
+When it comes to SMTP monitoring and email delivery errors, it can be hard to identify the meaning of each delivery error.
 This is because there are a lot of them.
-And to make things more challenging, each email service provider maintains their own set of error codes, many of which require additional research to understand their meaning — here’s a list of 21 Common SMTP Error Codes.
+And to make things more challenging, each email service provider maintains their own set of error codes, many of which require additional research to understand their meaning — for ease of use, here’s a list of 21 Common SMTP Error Codes.

 A permanent error, or permanent failure is exactly how it sounds — the message was returned by the recipient mail server and no further attempt will be made to deliver the message.